nxp-imx/nxp-nnstreamer-examples/README.md

 # Send classification example to target, replacing <target ip address> by relevant value
 $ scp ./classification/example_classification_mobilenet_v1_tflite root@<target ip address>
 ```
+C++ examples were developped using a custom C++ library.
+A description of how to use the library can be found [here](./common/cpp/README.md).
 ### Compile models on target
 Quantized TFLite models must be compiled with vela for i.MX 93 Ethos-U NPU.
 This can be done directly on the target :